 The control environment and internal control testing responsibilities are reflective of the ESG programs and teams at each company within the Weston Group.
-For GWL and Choice Properties, the Internal Controls Compliance function is responsible for executing against the testing program and to ensure ESG disclosures are accurate.
-At Loblaw, the ESG Integration and Reporting and Finance functions play a similar role.
+For GWL and Choice Properties, the Internal Controls Compliance function is responsible for executing against the testing program and to ensure As we continue to mature our ESG program, our goal is to obtain the appropriate level of assurance ESG disclosures are accurate.
+At Loblaw, the ESG Integration and Reporting and Finance functions play over our ESG disclosures. a similar role.

-Similar to the ICFR framework, in designing such a control environment, it should be recognized that due to inherent limitations, any control, no matter how well designed and operating, can provide only reasonable assurance of achieving the desired control objectives and may not prevent or detect misstatements.
-Additionally, management is required to use judgement in evaluating controls and procedures.
-As such, controls may only be able to provide reasonable or limited assurance in some cases as we continue to assess the level of assurance required.
+At Loblaw, the Internal Audit function was engaged Similar to the ICFR framework, in designing such a to provide limited assurance over a risk-based subset control environment, it should be recognized that of quantitative information included in the Loblaw due to inherent limitations, any control, no matter ESG Report.
+Additionally, an independent assurance how well designed and operating, can provide only provider has been engaged to perform limited reasonable assurance of achieving the desired assurance over Loblaw's Scope 1 and 2 greenhouse gas emissions.
+At the date of publication of this control objectives and may not prevent or detect misstatements.
+Additionally, management is Report, the engagement was still on-going. required to use judgement in evaluating controls Choice Properties' external auditor, and procedures.
+As such, controls may only be PricewaterhouseCoopers LLP, provided assurance able to provide reasonable or limited assurance over select performance metrics to a limited level in some cases as we continue to assess the level of assurance in accordance with the requirements of assurance required.